 Several people use WordPress for doing just about everything.
 Blogs, catalogs, and even online stores function very seamlessly when WordPress is the platform used.

-If you are an online retailer, you may be considering using eCommerce plugins to help build a WordPress store.
-The truest thing that can be said about eCommerce plugins is that there exists a whole array of them out there.
+If you are an online retailer, you may be considering using WordPress eCommerce plugins to help build an online store.
+The truest thing that can be said about WordPress eCommerce plugins is that there exists a whole array of them out there.
 Several of these plugins are free to install and use up to a certain threshold, which is often sufficient for budding online retailers.
 Let’s take a look at the five best plugins, and what you can hope to sell using each of them.

 In their own words, they’re the best eCommerce platform for WordPress, and we cannot help but agree.
 For one, WooCommerce is open-source.
 A whole host of developers and theme makers spend their time and energies trying to design themes around WooCommerce functionality.
 As a user, this means loads of customization for you.